dehydratedpotato/socpowerbud/README.md

 </details>

+The following is sampled per-cluster and is available for all sampled compute units!
+- Active and Idle Residencies
+- Active Frequencies
+- DVFM (Similar to P-State) Distribution and Time Spent
+- Power Consumption
+- (Static) Silicon IDs

+The following is sampled per-cluster but exclusive to the CPU!
+- Instructions Retired and Per-cylce
+- Supposed CPU Cycles Spent
+- (Static) Per-Core metrics
+- (Static) Micro architecture names

+### Outside Influence!
+This project has recently influenced the CPU/GPU power related metric gathering on [NeoAsitop](https://github.com/op06072/NeoAsitop)!
+Yay!
+Go check it out :heart:

+### Compatibility Notes!
+- M1 Ultra support is kind of iffy (see [#5](https://github.com/BitesPotatoBacks/SocPowerBuddy/issues/5)) but should have been fixed with release [v0.3.1](https://github.com/BitesPotatoBacks/SocPowerBuddy/releases/tag/v0.3.1)
+- M2 support is not official but should work

+___

+# Installation, Usage, and Making

+1. Download the .zip file from [latest release](https://github.com/BitesPotatoBacks/SocPowerBuddy/releases).
+2. Unzip the downloaded file (via Finder or Terminal)
+3. Move the binary from the unzipped folder into your desired location (such as `/usr/bin`)
+4. You may now run the tool using the `socpwrbud` binary

 Tool usage is listed by `socpwrbud --help`.

+### Wana make it yourself?
+The source is bundled in a Xcode project and contains a make file.
+Simply run `make` or build via Xcode!
+The choice is yours.

+### Wait!
+What's this `iorepdump` tool in the latest release?
+That is for diagnostic purposes!
+It dumps all IOReport groups matching those used by SocPowerBuddy.
+It's helpful for discovering surenew entries on new silicon.

 ___

-# Issues
+# Contribution
-- M1 Ultra support is still iffy (see [#5](https://github.com/BitesPotatoBacks/SocPowerBuddy/issues/5)) but should be fixed with release [v0.3.1](https://github.com/BitesPotatoBacks/SocPowerBuddy/releases/tag/v0.3.1)
-- M2 support is unknown but should work

 If any bugs or issues are found, please let me know in the [issues](https://github.com/BitesPotatoBacks/SocPowerBuddy/issues) section.
+If the problem is related to missing IOReport entries, please share your `iorepdump` output.